Genuine Japanese Wagyu seems to be getting everywhere these days! Here we answer some FAQs-

 A SELECTION OF FLAVORS TO ENJOY IT WITH

-Try the Japanese Wagyu first with sea salt.
+Try the Japanese Wagyu first without anything, then with sea salt.
 Then try dipping in soy sauce.
-Then try brushing with miso paste and perhaps sprinkle some fried garlic!
+You can also try brushing with miso paste and perhaps sprinkle some fried garlic!

 WHICH CUTS SHOULD YOU ORDER TO ENJOY JAPANESE WAGYU THE MOST?